mshenfield/tuck-town/README.md

 ### Additional Commands
 See the [Create React App Guide](./CREATE_REACT_APP_GUIDE.md) for a full list of commands.

+## Deployment
+`yarn run deploy`.
+You must have access to the gh-pages branch of the repository for this command to be succesful.

+## TODOS
+* Remove footnotes from All Stars rankings
+* Handle "Exact Match" when looking up "Seattle, WA" or another city with drag queens.
+This can be determined if the distance is below a certain threshhold.
+* Loading state when we're waiting for results from the DistanceMatrix API.

+* Error message if `ZERO_RESULTS` for all destinations.
+This can happen if they search for a non-U.S. or very remote U.S. city
+* Use promises to clean up the code that aggregates our results (Promise.all).

+* Stub libary for Places and DistanceMatrix APIs
+* Write some frontend tests

 ## Tests
 None yet 🐛🐛🐛